Nothing2Hide/pcap_web_analyzer/README.md

 # pcap_web_analyzer

-Web interface to analyze pcap files looking for malicious indicators
+Web interface to analyze pcap files looking for malicious indicators from a MISP instance.

+This web application allows to upload pcap and pcap-ng files and :
+* Extract indicators using `pcap_ioc`
+* Search for these indicators in a MISP instance using `pymisp`
+* Delete securely the pcap file
+* Return a result (Nothing found, or malicious)

-## Install
+## Development

+Installation:

 * Install redis, see https://redis.io/topics/quickstart
 * Install `shred`
+* Install requirements : `pip install -r requirements.txt`
+* Locally install the npm packages with `npm install` in `pcap_web_analyzer/frontend`

-## Run the app in development
+Run the app :

 * Launch django : `python manage.py runserver`
 * Lanch the vuejs vue, in `frontend` : `npm run serve`